 Tracking Performance and Measuring Your Real ROI

 Hiring a VA should deliver measurable benefits.
-Track tangible numbers to calculate ROI and improve delegation decisions.
+Track numbers to calculate ROI and improve delegation choices.

 Key Indicators to Monitor